TomislavBombas/YAC/README.md

 # Yet Another Calculator

 I was learning typescript so I made this as an exercise.
-Had bigger plans but no time.
-Maybe in the future

-### To Do's

-- Add missing functions
-- Add support for vertical large buttons
-- Add support for exponent number display
-- Add scientific calculator structure and operations
+I won't be returning to this project, but I'm keeping it here for reference.